nodejitsu/godot/README.md

 ## Reactors
 Reactors in Godot are **readable and writable** [Stream][stream] instances which consume [Events](#events) and produce actions or aggregate data flow.

-### Primatives
+### Primitives

-There are several core Reactor primatives available in `godot` which can be composed to create more complex behavior:
+There are several core Reactor primitives available in `godot` which can be composed to create more complex behavior:

 * `.aggregate()`: Aggregates `metric` property on events
 * `.change(key {from: x, to: y})`: Emits events when the key is changed, accepts optional `from` and `to` options for more specific changes.